craftcms/docs/docs/2.x/templating/craft.categories.md

 ### `limit`

 Limits the results to *X* categories.
+The default value is `100`. `null` will return all categories.

 ### `locale`